Cody Scarp: Eastern segment

+Western segment

 The scarp, at 42.6 to 45.7 m above sea level, is most prominent in Leon County, Florida where it runs east to west.
 It is a remnant of two Pleistocene interglacial shorelines.
 The first shoreline is known as the Okefenokee Terrace.
 The second is known as the Wicomico Terrace.

 In Jefferson County to the east, the scarp coincides with the Wicomico Terrace with an elevation at 40–45 feet above mean sea level.

+The scarp near Wacissa may be the section most clearly shaped by marine erosional processes.
+This is in the segment of the scarp that separates the Tallahassee Hills from the Woodville Karst Plain.
+The toe of the scarp is about 50 ft above MSL and the crest is 125 ft above MSL.
+To the east, where the scarp separates the Madison Hills from the Branford and Perry karst plain provinces and the San Pedro Bay province, the scarp is less distinct and somewhat more shaped by fluvial and dissolution erosion.
+The toe of the scarp in this area is about 75 ft above MSL and the crest is 125 ft above MSL.